django/deps/draft/0006-channels.rst

 We propose the following integration plan:

 * Merge `Channels <https://github.com/andrewgodwin/channels>`_ into Django 1.10.
-  Document the Channels APIs as "provisional" (using the terminalogy from `PEP 411 <https://www.python.org/dev/peps/pep-0411/>`_) so that we have room to make API changes.
+  Document the channels APIs as "provisional" (using the terminalogy from `PEP 411 <https://www.python.org/dev/peps/pep-0411/>`_) so that we have room to make API changes.
 We think changes will be fairly unlikely -- the current design represents over two years of design work -- but we should leave the